 Transcripts must include both grades and credit hours.
-The School prefers a grade point average of at least 3.0 or higher on a 4.0 scale.
 International applicants are required to submit World Education Services (WES) evaluations of their transcripts to SOPHAS.
-See 9.
+See 10.
 Transcript Credential Evaluation for more information.

 Degree-seeking applicants: Applicants should submit official transcripts covering all periods of postsecondary enrollment in all accredited institutions of higher education attended.
 Copies of transcripts sent by the applicant are not considered.
 Applicants should request that all institutions attended send official (original) transcripts directly to SOPHAS to one of the appropriate addresses: